SwiftERM Hyper-personalisation for ecommerce email marketing

 Theme 3: “Don’t Forget the Humans”

-This focus on retaining the human dimension to D&A has three key implications:
+This focus on retaining the human dimension of D&A has three key implications:

-• Driving adoption of D&A by working with business users to ensure accessibility, trust and relevance to business users: Giving workers the ability to control their own environment has repeatedly proven to increase performance and satisfaction.
-Giving data and analytics users the power to influence or even control the way analysis is created and used increases the likelihood of its use in their decision making.
+• Driving adoption of D&A by working with business users to ensure accessibility, trust and relevance to business users: Giving workers the ability to control their environment has repeatedly proven to increase performance and satisfaction.
+Giving data and analytics users the power to influence or even control the way analysis is created and used increases the likelihood of its use in their decision-making.

-• Recognising human involvement across the range of decision making, from decision support to decision automation: Even the most automated decision-making process needs human involvement in its initial design and formation and in its subsequent monitoring and evaluation.
+• Recognising human involvement across the range of decision-making, from decision support to decision automation: Even the most automated decision-making process needs human involvement in its initial design and formation and its subsequent monitoring and evaluation.

 Trends reflecting this theme: